What you need to know if you are a homeowner, property owner or contractor who plans to remove Chinese drywall from a building structure.

 Can Broward County test the air in my home or test to see if I have Chinese drywall?

-No. The Broward County Pollution Prevention, Remediation and Air Quality Division does not provide such testing services.
+No. The Broward County Pollution Prevention Division does not provide such testing services.
 We recommend you check the Yellow Pages under Environmental Consultants or Mold & Mildew Services.
 Some of the companies offering these services have the capability to test the air and test the drywall in your home.

 Why is Chinese drywall a problem?